SmartlyDressedGames/Unturned-Docs/assets/vehicle-asset.rst

 Valid_Speed_Horizontal :ref:`float32 <doc_data_builtin_types>`
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-Configuring this will override the sanity check for horizontal speed.
-This value is multiplied by ``PlayerInput.RATE (0.08)``, and then squared.
+Configuring this will override the horizontal speed sanity check on the XZ plane, measured in m/s (meters per second).
+Multiplayer checks if speed exceeds this value, and the movement is marked as invalid if so.

 Defaults to ``(Speed_Max * 0.125)^2`` when using ``Engine Helicopter`` or ``Engine Blimp``, or to ``(Speed_Max * 0.1)^2`` otherwise.
 This property is useful for vehicles with speed that the server cannot predict, such as force-applying Unity components.